zeek/zeek/script-reference/types.rst

         This assumes that ``password_exposed`` was previously declared as an event handler type with compatible arguments.

-    - Via the :bro:keyword:`schedule` expression in a script
+    - Via the :zeek:keyword:`schedule` expression in a script

         This delays the invocation of event handlers until some time in the future.
 For example: